Goals and objectives - King County Flood Control District Hazard Mitigation Plan Update

 - Increase resilience and the continuity of operations of identified critical facilities within the District.

-- Support programs within the planning area that are recognized under the federal Community Rating System program.
+- Support programs within the planning area that are recognized under the federal Community Rating System (external link) program.

 - Seek mitigation projects that provide the highest degree of natural hazards protection at the least cost.